sssnl/bb/README.md

 ## Installing Testcafe & other dependencies using npm

-3. Open the command prompt and execute `npm install -g testcafe`
+1. Execute `npm install -g testcafe` to install Testcafe
-4. Open the project folder in IDE and Navigate to the project folder <<Backbase>> with the console.
+2. To install all dependencies of the project, Open the project folder in IDE and Navigate to the project folder <<Backbase>> with the console.
 Here we need to download the required dependencies by typing this in the command line.

 `npm i`